reuixiy/hugo-theme-meme/README.zh-cn.md

-deleteHrBeforeDropCap | delete horizontal rule tag before drop cap? | boolean, override `deleteHrBeforeDropCap` in `config.toml`, MemE only indent | indent instead of margin? | boolean, override `paragraphStyle` in `config.toml`, MemE only indentFirstParagraph | indent the first paragraph? | boolean, override `indentFirstParagraph` in `config.toml`, MemE only align | normal, justify, center | srting, if euqal to "normal", will override `enableJustify` in `config.toml`, MemE only original | original?
+deleteHrBeforeDropCap | delete horizontal rule tag before drop cap? | boolean, override `deleteHrBeforeDropCap` in `config.toml`, MemE only indent | indent instead of margin? | boolean, override `paragraphStyle` in `config.toml`, MemE only indentFirstParagraph | indent the first paragraph? | boolean, override `indentFirstParagraph` in `config.toml`, MemE only align | normal, justify, center | string, if equal to "normal", will override `enableJustify` in `config.toml`, MemE only original | original?
 You can add the following 8 terms if you set `false`.
 The `author` is required, other optional | boolean, override `original` in `config.toml`, MemE only author | author of original post | string, MemE only link | link of original post | string, URL, MemE only